stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

 Additional helpers are also implemented for arrays of floating-point values and pointers.
-Surprisingly JNA does not provide these helpers (or it does but they are hidden for some reason).
+Surprisingly JNA does not provide these helpers (or where it does they are hidden for some reason).

 The step to submit the render task is factored out to a local helper method and integrated with the semaphores: